-Ever wondered how you can get funding to help grow your business?
+Ever wondered how you can get funding to help your growing business?
 Here are seven business funding options you may not have considered.

 Business funding option 1: Government grants

-If you are eligible, government grants can be a great business funding option with minimal risk.
+If you are eligible, government grants can be great business funding options with minimal risk.
 However, typically the application can be lengthy and complicated.

 If you are interested in pursuing government grants, websites such as Australiangovernmentgrants.org and business.qld.gov.au can help make it easier.
 MGI can also help you to assess your eligibility for various grants and tax offsets.